wnnawalaniec/phlambda/README.md

 ## TODO
 - implement more methods
-- add placeholders for currying functions - it seems as interesting thing to do
+- add placeholders for curry functions - it seems as interesting thing to do